tktracker/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

      - **Allow** - Standard users (non-administrators) can enable BitLocker encryption when signed in.
      - **Not configured** only Administrators can enable BitLocker encryption on the device.

+  > [!TIP]
+  > To install BitLocker automatically and silently on a device that’s Azure AD joined and runs Windows 1809 or later, this setting must be set to *Allow*.For more information, see [Silently enable BitLocker on devices](../protect/encrypt-devices.md#silently-enable-BitLocker-on-devices).

 - **Configure encryption methods**
   **Default**: Not configured